 In order to obtain FDA approval of any of our product candidates, we must submit to the FDA a New Drug Application, or NDA, which demonstrates that the product candidate is safe for humans and effective for its intended use.
 This demonstration requires significant research and animal tests, which are referred to as preclinical studies, as well as human tests, which are referred to as clinical trials.
-We have four product candidates in various stages of clinical trials including MorVivaTM (previously known as PTI-501 (injectible version) and PTI-555 (oral version)), OxyTrexTM (previously known as PTI-801), PTI-701 and PTI-601.
-We have completed multiple Phase I and Phase II studies for MorVivaTM and pharmacokinetic and safety studies for OxyTrexTM, and we are designing and conducting clinical trials to demonstrate the safety and efficacy of these two drug candidates in different clinical settings of pain.
+We have four product candidates in various stages of clinical trials including MorVivaTM (previously known as PTI-501 (injectable morphine) and PTI-555 (oral morphine)), OxyTrexTM (previously known as PTI-801), PTI-701 and PTI-601.
+We have completed multiple pharmacokinetic Phase I or Phase II studies for MorVivaTM or OxyTrexTM, and we are designing and conducting clinical trials to demonstrate the safety and efficacy of these two drug candidates in different clinical settings of pain.
+In October we announced a pilot program directed at the treatment of irritable bowel syndrome (IBS) with low-dose opioid antagonist.
 We will have to commit substantial time and additional resources to conducting further preclinical and clinical studies in several types of pain before we can submit NDAs with respect to any of these product candidates.
 Our other product candidates are at a much earlier stage of development and will require extensive preclinical and clinical testing before we can make any decision to proceed with their clinical development.

 Human clinical trials are very expensive and difficult to design and implement, in part because they are subject to rigorous requirements.
 The clinical trial process is also time consuming.
-We estimate that clinical trials of our leading product candidates will take a minimum of three years or more to complete and may take longer.
-If we or the FDA believe the participating patients are being exposed to unacceptable health risks, we would have to suspend our clinical trials.
+We estimate that clinical trials of our leading product candidates will take a minimum of three years or more to complete.
+If we or the FDA believe that participating patients are being exposed to unacceptable health risks, we will have to suspend our clinical trials.
 Furthermore, failure can occur at any stage of the trials, and we could encounter problems that cause us to abandon clinical trials or to repeat clinical studies.